atacic/product-flow-ms/README.md

 - No Docker support is currently present.
 Each service must be started manually.
 - Catalog data is loaded from CSV (no database).
 Inventory data is randomized in memory - it resets on every restart.
 - Payment outcomes are randomized - there is no real payment logic.
-- Gateway routes for `payment-service` and `order-service` are commented out in `gateway-service.yml` and must be enabled before routing through the gateway.